MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 "dir" => pwd()
 ```
 configurations can be loaded from TOML file.
 You don't have to specify all the configurations(The rest uses the default settings).

+!!! warning "Same character settings"
+    If you set the same characters into the different items, tokenizer won't be able to work.
+Even if they matches partially, tokenizer may not work.
+Moreover, `ParserConfig` checks the match between `~_start` and `~_end`, but others not.